Sand conditioning in metal casting using plate heat exchange technology

 The metal casting industry is rapidly changing in response to cost pressures, environmental drivers and new technology adoption.
 The expectation is that the metal casting business model will completely transform over the next few years.

 Pressure on customer pricing is forcing metal casters to work hard on reducing their costs and look critically at casting quality and scrap rates.
-The Occupational Safety and Health Administration is introducing a new lower exposure limit to protect workers from respirable crystalline silica.
+The Occupational Safety and Health Administration has introduced a new lower exposure limit to protect workers from respirable crystalline silica.
 Metal casters are also dealing with adoption of new technologies such as additive manufacturing.

 Foundries are looking for ways to address some of the challenges and ensure that they remain competitive in the changing business environment.
 To help solve some of the challenges faced in the core mold foundry process, Solex Thermal Science introduced innovative indirect plate heat exchanger technology for sand conditioning.